 Another option are ferro rod sparking devices like those made by Bayite and Swedish FireSteel.
 These devices are durable and have a long life.
 Another nicety would be to pack a bit of vacuum-wrapped tender to help get the flames going in wet conditions.

-This bayite 4-inch ferro rod firestarter kit is pretty cool.
-It uses a paracord laynard to connect the striker and the rod, so you can use the cord for other purposes if need be.
-It's a mid-sized ferro rod fire starter, large enough to handle easily and produce enought sparks to start a fire, but also small enough to keep in an easy-to-carry emergency kit.
+This Baylite ferro rod firestarter kit is a quality choice.
+It uses a paracord lanyard to connect the striker and the rod, so you can use the cord for other purposes if need be.
+It’s a mid-sized ferro rod fire starter, large enough to handle easily and produce enough sparks to start a fire, but also small enough to keep in an easy-to-carry emergency kit.

 As remote as the river seemed, drinking from it presented a serious risk.
 Wild animals can carry microorganisms capable of making humans very sick.
 And who knew what pit stops my paddling friends were making up river.
 I was wishing for a water purifier of some sort.